dearhive/MashShare/readme.txt

 = 3.1.6 =
 * Fix: jQuery error nearest() not defined
+* Fix: Remove inline css completely when custom css is not used
+* Tweak: default font-family sans-serif for the buttons
+* New: Dynamic Button Resize (enabled per default on fresh installations)
+* New: Color Picker for Share count color
+* New: Allow Headlines for admin settings
+* New: Three different button sizes: Small | Medium | Large

 = 3.1.5 =
 * Fix: Twitter title for floating sidebar and sharebar add-on is wrong when on frontpages with multiple blogposts